By James Collier BSc (Hons) – Contributor to Muscletalk as an Expert in Nutrition

 Food processing, pollution and antibiotic therapy, have lead to colony size of the ‘good’ bacterial flora occurring naturally in our gut being reduced.
 By actively consuming the bacteria, the size of the colonies in the gut can be increased, which improves digestion and the immune system is improved, increasing our ability to fight disease.
 Probiotics may also have a role in reducing the severity of allergies.

 Almost everybody should be supplementing with probiotics in their diet for optimal health.
 Bodybuilders especially so, with their high demands for good nutrition, should include formulas in order to digest their food better, recuperate quicker and stay well.
-You can also check out our probiotics article.

 These are useful additions to the bodybuilding diet if you are a busy athlete who struggles to find the time to eat, as bars can be eaten on-the-go.
 They come in many forms, some are termed meal-replacement bars which have ‘complete nutrition’, some are high protein bars, providing high protein, some are energy bars which contain high carbs for bursts of energy.
 There are also flapjack-based bars and ‘slimming’ bars available.